HyperloopUPV-H8/template-project/README.md

 * `--ioc`: Specify the name of the template `.ioc` file used for code generation

 ## Setup
-To use it you must install [Podman](https://podman.io) (you can try to use docker, but it hasn't been tested), and set dev containers extension to use Podman (you can see how [here](https://code.visualstudio.com/remote/advancedcontainers/docker-options#_podman)).
+To use it you must install [Dev Containers Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) and [Podman](https://podman.io) (you can try to use docker, but it hasn't been tested), and set dev containers extension to use Podman (you can see how [here](https://code.visualstudio.com/remote/advancedcontainers/docker-options#_podman)).
 Then, you must configure podman machine to increase memory (by default is 2GB) to 4 - 8 GB (the more the better).
 This step can be done through the GUI or using command line like this:
 ```sh
 podman machine stop